 Friday thinks like Sherlock Holmes in the sense that she’s brilliant and observes her surroundings to draw conclusions.
 She’s a neglected 5th child who sends herself to boarding school where she actually (and surprisingly to her) makes friends and solves mysteries.
 I can not wait for the next book!!
 This is going to be another fantastic series by the talented R.A.
 Spratt with its crisp plotting and characters with big personalities.

-Mystery fans and young detectives, you’re in for some fun with this book!
-Each of the cases, told in comic form like in the Owl Magazine, develop the story and give you clues.
+Mystery fans and young detectives, you’re in for fun with this book!
+Each of the cases, told in comic form like in the Owl Magazine, develops the story and gives you clues.
 Then, see if you can figure out the answers.
 When you turn the page, the clues and answers are explained.
 How great for critical thinking, right!?

 The Case of the Stolen Sixpence by Holly Webb

-Set in Victorian England, our heroine solves a mystery and helps a friend.
+Set in Victorian England, in this historical mystery book, our heroine solves a mystery and helps a friend.
 The line drawing illustrations are lovely and helpful in understanding the developing plot.

-Mystery Middle-Grade Chapter Books for Kids (Ages 8 – 12)
+Middle Grade Mystery Books for Kids (Ages 8 – 12)

 The Curious Cat Spy Club by Linda Joy Singleton

-What a fantastic new book series — my daughter and I devoured this first book.
-(She’s currently enjoying the 2nd.)
+What a fantastic mystery book series!
+My daughter and I devoured this first book.
 Three kids from seemingly different social circles band together to rescue kittens they found in a dumpster — and solve the mystery of who would try to kill the kittens.

 Framed!
 A T.O.A.S.T.
 Mystery by James Ponti

-Captivating from the first page, 12- year old Florian Bates uses his brilliant, observing brain to implement T.O.A.S.T. (the Theory of All Small Things) to notice things that others have missed.
-Including the FBI when there’s an art heist at the museum his mother works at.
+Captivating from the first page, 12-year-old Florian Bates uses his brilliant, observing brain to implement T.O.A.S.T. (the Theory of All Small Things) to notice things that others have missed.
+Including the FBI when there’s an art heist at the museum where his mother works.
 The FBI hires him to help unravel a mysterious art heist which he does with the help of his best friend, Margaret.
 Fast-paced and interesting.

 Nooks and Crannies by Jessica Lawson